-Predisposition does not mean that the defendant on his own, under some conceivable set of circumstances, might commit the crime.
 Predisposition means that the defendant is presently ready and willing to commit the crime.
 Predisposition is a state of mind that readily responds to the opportunity furnished by the government or its agent to commit the offense.

-Predisposition can be shown in many ways such as:
+Predisposition can be shown in many ways to include:

-- statements made by the defendant before, during, and even after the inducement - character and reputation - motive for committing the crime - eagerness or ready acceptance of the government's suggestion - possession of contraband for sale on his premises - prior convictions or criminal activity of the same or similar nature evidencing intent, motive or knowledge - acceptance of an offer to supply the last essential ingredient to manufacture drugs.
+- ✓ Statements made by the defendant before, during, and even after the inducement - ✓ Character and reputation - ✓ Motive for committing the crime - Eagerness or ready acceptance of the government's suggestion - ✓ Possession of contraband for sale on his premises - ✓ Prior convictions or criminal activity of the same or similar nature evidencing intent, motive or knowledge - ✓ Acceptance of an offer to supply the last essential ingredient to manufacture drugs

-C. Examples of Fact Situations Establishing Predisposition
+6.25.3 Examples of Predisposition

-1. An Existing Course of Similar Conduct
+(a) An Existing Course of Similar Conduct

 The defendants have been selling cocaine for some time when an undercover agent makes a purchase from them.
-The criminal intent or design did not originate from the government.
+The criminal intent or design did not originate from the government as the defendants were predisposed.

-2. Previously Formed Intent
+(b) Previously Formed Intent

-The defendant had purchased paper and ink and was trying to get a counterfeit operation underway when government agents heard of her intent and provided additional materials and expertise.
-The criminal intent in this instance was not the creation of the government.
+The defendant purchased paper and ink and was trying to get a counterfeit operation underway when government agents heard of her intent and provided additional materials and expertise.
+The criminal intent in this instance was not the creation of the government - the defendant was predisposed.

-3. A Ready Response to a Criminal Offer
+(c) A Ready Response to a Criminal Offer

-An undercover agent asks a bootlegger, "How much for a bottle?"
+An undercover agent asks a bootlegger, "How much for a

+bottle?"
 The bootlegger promptly replies, "\$5.00."
-Here, it was obviously not necessary for the agent to "lure, inspire, or persuade" the bootlegger, who was clearly ready and willing to commit the crime as soon as an opportunity arose.
+It was obviously not necessary for the government to "lure, inspire, or persuade" the bootlegger, who was clearly ready and willing to commit the crime as soon as an opportunity arose.

-D. Examples of Fact Situations Suggesting NO Predisposition
+6.25.4 Examples of NO Predisposition

-1. Extreme Appeals to Emotion
+(a) Extreme Appeals to Emotion

 An undercover government agent approaches a nurse in a hospital and asks for a prescription pain-killing drug.
 The nurse is reluctant to provide it.
 The agent persists, telling the nurse that his daughter is dying of cancer and he can't stand to see his daughter suffer.
-After numerous requests, the nurse finally relents and provides a small amount of the drug.
+After numerous requests and begging for help by the agent, the nurse relents and provides a small amount of the drug.